conda/constructor/docs/source/construct-yaml.md

 - `sh`: shell-based installer for Linux or macOS
 - `pkg`: macOS GUI installer built with Apple's `pkgbuild`
 - `exe`: Windows GUI installer built with NSIS
+- `msi`: Windows GUI installer built with Briefcase and WiX

 The default type is `sh` on Linux and macOS, and `exe` on Windows.
 A special value of `all` builds _both_ `sh` and `pkg` installers on macOS, as well